 2. Gone Away Lake by Elizabeth Enright

-A 1950s classic about two siblings who spend a summer in the countryside and discover a mysterious abandoned lake resort.
+A 1950s classic about two cousins who spend a summer in the countryside and discover a mysterious abandoned lake resort.

 3. Island of the Blue Dolphins by Scott O’Dell